 By default, GTK will try to build the gstreamer backend for media playback support.
-This option can be used to explicitly control which media backends should be built.
+These options can be used to explicitly control which media backends should be built.

-By default, GTK will try to build various print backends if their dependencies are found.
-This option can be used to explicitly control which print backends should be built.
+By default, GTK will try to build the cups and file print backends if their dependencies are found.
+These options can be used to explicitly control which print backends should be built.

 This option controls whether GTK should use libcloudproviders for supporting various Cloud storage APIs in the file chooser.